bittner/lego-mindstorms-ev3-comparison/README.rst

 buy if you have either Home Edition + Expansion Set or Education Edition + Expansion Set.
 You can filter the columns using the "Auto Filter" in the first row.

+The spread sheet document specifically targets the two sections *"‘Upgrading’ Elements from Education Edition to Home Edition"* and *"‘Upgrading’ Elements from Home Edition to Education Edition"* in Lauren's article.
+Specifically, the document will make the latter section less vague with regards to the *"you’ll need to purchase [...] certain Technic building elements"* statement.

 ``lego-mindstorms-pieces.py`` is a Python3 script to generate the combined list of LEGO pieces from the three separate inventory lists.
 It takes three file names as an argument.